-922 3 From Gender Equality to Diversity and Inclusion
+Stress 3 From Gender Equality to Diversity and Inclusion

 We have so far talked about men and women in binary terms, but not all people are clearly divided into men or women.
-Some people have sexually mixed physical characteristics (sex characteristics).
+There are variations in the sex characteristics of the body.
 Some people are not sure about their gender identity (the gender with which you identify) and cannot tell clearly whether they are men or women.
 When it comes to sexual orientation (whom you are sexually attracted to), some people are attracted to the same sex or both sexes.
 In addition, some are attracted to others regardless of their sex, and some are not even attracted sexually to anyone.
 For gender expression (what kind of appearance you want in terms of gender and how you behave), some are masculine, while others are feminine, many shifting in between depending on places and occasions.